amanaster2/OCN506_finalproject/README.md

 	prompts the user to re-run the program when ready.
 3) Once users have successfully entered both specifications, they will see a confirmation that data is being retrieved.
 They will then see printed confirmation as each day of river and weather data is collected.
 Once finished, a "data retrieval confirmation" will be displayed in-terminal.
-4) Plots will automatically be generated with river and weather data for the selected location and time-period, where data is available, and saved to the output folder within the project's output folder
+4) Plots will automatically be generated with river and weather data, named and labeled accordingly, for the selected location and time-period, where data is available, and saved to the output folder within the project's output folder
 	(described above).
 Additionally, the raw dataframes will be saved as a Pickle file (.pkl) to the output folder.
 River data is saved as "dfriver.pkl" and Weather data is saved as "dfweather.pkl".